tozy1203/bbr/README.md

 # rinetd-bbr
 INIT
-One-key script
+# Only apply to 64Bit Linux with ipv4 network.
-Thanks to @phuslu for his one-key script
+One-key script based on @phuslu for his one-key script

 Usage：